mgoveas/berkeley-ml-ai/README.md

 ## Analysis
 The dataset was loaded into a Pandas DataFrame and EDA was conducted using .info() and .describe() to explore the data.
-I used matplotlib and seaborn for EDA — to explore correlations, distributions, and acceptance patterns
+I used matplotlib and seaborn for EDA to explore correlations, distributions, and acceptance patterns.